“Let your community feed your creativity.”

 That is, as a result of their support, we’d engage a more diverse community and sell more tickets.
 At the same time, our sponsors would get exposure to our fans.

 Of course, we need to have amassed fans and track records before we can attract sponsors.
 But once we’ve done so, we can forge synergistic relationships in which everyone benefits.
-Here are two general examples:

-Food & Drink Establishments
+1. Partnering with Food & Drink Establishments

 Concerts are social events, so hospitality businesses make natural partners for performers.